 {262}

-<h3>Of Gifts Placed in the Church</h3>
+<h3>OF GIFTS PLACED IN THE CHURCH</h3>

 It has been sought to weaken the proof of the existence of a universal church on earth, the internal unity of which was manifested, maintained, and developed, by shewing that gifts were found in the churches.
-I said&#8212;and the thing is evident&#8212; that gifts were to be exercised usually in the assemblies; and that, if there were prophets residing in a town, it might naturally be said, there are prophets in the church of that town.
-But when I said that gifts were placed in the church, not in the churches, I only quoted the express revelation of God, @1 Corinthians 12: 28. &#8220;And God hath set some in the church, first apostles,&#8221; etc. This is never said of a particular church, and cannot apply to it.
+I said -- and the thing is evident -- that gifts were to be exercised usually in the assemblies; and that, if there were prophets residing in a town, it might naturally be said, there are prophets in the church of that town.
+But when I said that gifts were placed in the church, not in the churches, I only quoted the express revelation of God, @1 Corinthians 12: 28.
+"And God hath set some in the church, first apostles", etc. This is never said of a particular church, and cannot apply to it.
 Mr. Rochat now admits in his pamphlet that, when it is said, God has given some, apostles, this applies to the church, in the sense of the aggregate of the elect manifested on earth at a certain period.
 That is precisely what I say.
 There was an aggregate of elect persons on earth, which had a unity and joints of supply, and which thus formed a body, a society, an aggregate, the unity of which was recognised.
 Mr. Rochat acknowledges that this is true with respect to three of the gifts mentioned in the word.
 I believe it to be applicable to all, inasmuch as they are gifts; for those who possessed certain gifts, or other qualifications, were thereby rendered capable of filling charges which might be more or less circumscribed in their exercise, and which Mr. Rochat confounds with gifts.
-But at least, according to him, there were three of the gifts mentioned (p.
-26), which were not placed in the churches, but in the church.
+But at least, according to him, there were three of the gifts mentioned (page 26), which were not placed in the churches, but in the church.
 Consequently there was the one body, the one church.
 And this is so true, that if one united all the churches, the aggregate of the church would not be realised; for it is evident that Paul, Timothy, Titus, Silvanus, and many others, did not belong to a particular church.

 They walked with the church, if there was one in the place where they were; but they acted, in the exercise of their gifts, outside the churches, or in several churches at the same time.
 When Titus was in Crete to establish elders in every church, he did not act as a member of a local church; still more was it so in the case of apostles and prophets.
 Thus the most powerful action, the most striking, that which came most directly from Christ, was outside the churches, though recognising them, just as I fully recognise that they existed in those